a34729t/SwiftMessagePosting/README.md

 ### DONE

+- Make UI for post details suck less
+- No empty cells in tableview
 - Xib for all tableviewcells
 - Need some sort of custom UITextView with proper text alignment, size, placeholder text, etc.
 - Rename ViewPostTVC to PostDetailTVC (Swift cannot do refactoring via Xcode yet)